Acuminate – With a long-tapered, sharp tip, the sides concave.

 Basal – At or near base of plant or plant part; especially pertaining to leaves clustered near ground.

-Beak – A narrow or prolonged tip, as on some fruits and seeds.
+Beak – A narrow or prolonged tip, as on some flowers, fruits or seeds.

-Bell-shaped – Pertaining to a fused calyx or corolla that widens ± abruptly at base and gen more gradually above.
+Bell-shaped – Pertaining to a fused calyx or corolla that widens ± abruptly at base and generally more gradually above.

-Bilateral – Divisible into mirror-image halves in only 1 way. cf. radial.
+Bilateral – Divisible into mirror-image halves in only 1 way.
+See also radial.

 Blade – Flat, expanded portion of a leaf, petal, or other structure.